stepheckman/stretchies/README.md

 ### Dashboard Tab
 - Click "Get My Stretch!" to receive a weighted-random stretch
-- Mark stretches as "Done" or "Skip"
+- Mark stretches as "Done" to record completion.
+The completed stretch counter now increments reliably after pressing "Done".
 - View today's progress and current streak
 - Get motivational messages based on your progress
+- **Web Search for Stretches**: A new button has been added to allow you to quickly search for the current stretch on the web, providing easy access to demonstrations or additional information.

 ### Progress Tab
 - **Daily Progress**: Line chart showing stretches completed over the last 7 days